mennetorelli/Plumberz/README.md

   Productivity  87.2% of total user, 82.2% of total elapsed
 ```

-Those are the results of the `wordcountCv3` execution, which show that the GC time is much less that the MUT time.
+Those are the results of the `wordcountCv3` execution, which show that not only the MUT time is much smaller,
+but also the GC time is much less that the compared to the GC time of `wordcountCv2`.

 ```
 1,119,052,163,176 bytes allocated in the heap